The Canine and Feline Sector Group (CFSG) has published advice for animal related businesses during the Coronavirus pandemic.

 - riding establishments

 - those keeping or training animals for the purpose of exhibition, encounters or performance.

 The definition of existing licensable activities now includes activities arranged on the Internet, such as the sale of animals as pets.

 Businesses operating with these activities will need to comply with the new conditions, and will be assessed before a licence is granted to make sure they can meet them.

 All premises will be inspected before a licence is granted to ensure that all licence conditions can be met.
 We will also be looking to ensure that the applicant demonstrates the following:

-- A specialist knowledge in the species that they are caring for and a clear understanding of its needs and welfare.
+- Specialist knowledge in the species that they are caring for and a clear understanding of its needs and welfare.
 This includes the animals' mental and physical health, feeding and knowledge of environmental enrichment.
 The applicant should be able to demonstrate that they have researched and followed expert guidance in order to carry out their role.

 - Comprehensive records that contain all the information required by the conditions that apply to their particular activities.

 - An understanding of risks involved in caring for the animal, including an extensive risk assessment and written policies and procedures that are reviewed regularly.
 These documents should be available for the inspector to examine.